 Tags and labels are an important element of the project management tools we sync so we ought to sync them from the beginning.

-Unito will not automatically create tags and labels for you and sync them if it doesn't find them in the other app.
+Unito will not automatically create tags and labels for you and sync them if it doesn't find them in the other tool.
 So, we strongly recommend that you check which tags and labels were automatically mapped, and add any that are missing.

 Find your tag/label mapping in your sync settings, under the "Map Fields" tab, and expand it by clicking the gear icon to the right:

 In this shot, you can see we've mapped two labels together that aren't equivalent.
 If I wanted to add in other label 'groups', I can just click the 'add new group' button, and I'll be able to map more labels together.
-With this tool, you can make any label in either tool turn into another one in the other - you can customize all of this however you'd like!
+With this feature, you can make any label in either project turn into another one in the other - you can customize all of this however you'd like!

 You can also filter your tasks or issues you want to sync thanks to their labels or tags, read this guide for more information.